citr0net/citr0mods/README.md

 > [!IMPORTANT]
 > Yes, I know I used python for this.
 I am currently learning python and need the experience.

+## Instalation:
+Run apply.py to install.
+You must be on end-4 to sucessfully install.

+> [!TIP]
+> You may need to restart hyprland (log off and on again) so the applications get their own workspaces.